 1) Hey Max, so happy to have you on the series!
 Let’s start with a quick intro, shall we?

 Hey, thanks for having me!
 I’m Max and I’m originally from Vienna, Austria.
-Last week I turned 26 years old, and I’m currently travelling in the UK and typing this on a train between London and Manchester.
+Last week I turned 26 years old, and I’m currently traveling in the UK and typing this on a train between London and Manchester.

 2.)
 Nice, great to meet you!
-So, first question.
+So, the first question.
 After high school, what prompted you to want to move to Cambodia?
 Why not straight off to college?

 Since I was 16 years old I worked during my school years and used the money to travel.
 So going straight to college after high school had never been an appealing option for me.

 So, I decided on another route.
-I backpacked all around Eastern Africa that time and got a taste of real travel.
+I backpacked all around Eastern Africa at that time and got a taste of real travel.